-In the final instalment of the Godfather Trilogy, an aging Don Michael Corleone seeks to legitimize his crime family's interests and remove himself from the violent underworld but is kept back by the ambitions of the young.
-While he attempts to link the Corleone's finances with the Vatican, Michael must deal with the machinations of a hungrier gangster seeking to upset the existing Mafioso order and a young protoge's love affair with his daughter.Written by
+In the final installment of the Godfather Trilogy, an aging Don Michael Corleone seeks to legitimize his crime family's interests and remove himself from the violent underworld but is kept back by the ambitions of the young.
+While he attempts to link the Corleone's finances with the Vatican, Michael must deal with the machinations of a hungrier gangster seeking to upset the existing Mafioso order and a young protege's love affair with his daughter.Written by

 My dear children: It is now better than several years since I moved to New York, and I haven't seen you as much as I would like to.
 I hope you will come to the ceremony of papal honors given for my charitable work.
 The only wealth in this world is children; more than all the money, power on earth, you are my treasure.

 There is apparently a different beginning for the version aired on USA network, which shows Michael (Al Pacino) sitting in a garden on a bench, wearing a fedora and a pair of sunglasses.
 He is on the right side of the screen, and the opening title dissolves in on the left.
 The voiceover of his letter to Mary and Anthony begins at this point.
 See more »

 In some ways it was wonderful seeing some of the original cast members (Pacino, Keaton, Shire) reprising their memorable roles.
 But in a lot of ways this third installment was just not necessary.
 If it was all about revealing Michael's wounded mind, and ensuring that he was 'punished for his sins', that was done (quite well, and in a much less graphic way) in Part II: You could tell he was undone in the very last scene.
 Part III was just overkill.